lakshmankumar12/networking-tutorial/tutorial.md

 # DHCP

 * Helps a new machine to get a IP from the network
+* A DHCP server runs on the same L2 broadcast domain.
 * The other options is static - where a machine is manually assigned a fixed ip
 * DHCP is more or less the defato
 * Remember DORA - Discover, Offer, Request, Ack